 - Processes that are defensible from academic, research, and professional perspectives

-The campus Digital Accessibility Program is overseen by the Information and Communication Technology Accessibility Review Board (ICTARB).
+The campus Digital Accessibility Office is overseen by the Information and Communication Technology Accessibility Review Board (ICTARB) and driven by our digital accessibility policy and standards.

 Campus Digital Accessibility Group